AT3K/Ultimate-Privacy-Guide/README.md

 - **Techno Tim** 🖥️
   Focuses on self-hosting, networking, and automation.
 His tutorials are well-structured and great for users interested in setting up their own servers and networks.
   URL: https://www.youtube.com/@TechnoTim

+## 📝 License

+This repository is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
+This means you are free to use, modify, and distribute the content, as long as you provide appropriate credit to the original creator.